 To stop an important piece of the raging inferno, all the Eagles needed was a boundary corner who could excel as an aggressive man corner, and boy, did they land one of the best.

 #3: Stefon Diggs Traded to Buffalo Bills for a Boatload of Picks

 Diggs’ annual cryptic tweets finally came to fruition.
-Minnesota Vikings general manager Rick Spielman traded Diggs and a 7th-rounder to the Buffalo Bills for a 1st, 5th, 6th, and a 2021 4th-round pick.
+Minnesota Vikings general manager Rick Spielman traded Diggs and a 7th-rounder to the Buffalo Bills for a 1st, 5th, 6th, and a 2021 4th-round pick (trade details here).
 If the Bills weren’t considered one of the most dangerous teams in the AFC before this trade, they better be now.
 With a developmental quarterback on a Pro Bowl trajectory, an incredible defense, and a coaching staff, which gets the best out of its players, there’s nowhere to go but up.

 Josh Allen has an absolute cannon for an arm, no doubt about it.
 He’s a good quarterback, nothing more, and nothing less.
 However, his accuracy issues stemming from pre-draft persist today.
 Allen’s definitely developed through 2 seasons, but his deep-ball accuracy in particular still needs some work, which leads to a downside of this trade.

 Furthermore, Brown and Beasley are in their 30s, so it would make sense to find their eventual replacements to complement Diggs.
 The problem with any receiver Allen’s played with, that is, at least until Diggs, none of them have been able to separate at an elite level.
 This even goes back to Allen’s college days at Wyoming.

 Some suitable options for Buffalo to shore up the receiver position are Clemson WR Tee Higgins, Notre Dame WR Chase Claypool, and Florida WR Van Jefferson, all of whom can run great routes.